14-Hari-14/Grammar-Checker/README.md

 # Spoken Grammar Assessment System

 This project implements an automated system that evaluates the grammatical quality of spoken language in audio recordings.
 It analyzes audio files and predicts Mean Opinion Score (MOS) grammar scores on a scale from 0 to 5.
+0 being the worst and 5 being the best

 ## Project Overview